kos-codes/AI_CommitMessage/README.md

 - `gptcommit.openAI.customEndpoint`: Enter "openai" or "perplexity" or enter a custom endpoint URL.
 - `gptcommit.openAI.temperature`: Controls randomness.
 Lowering results in less random completions.
 As the temperature approaches zero, the model will become deterministic and repetitive
 - `gptcommit.openAI.maxTokens`: The maximum number of tokens to generate.
 Requests can use up to 2048 tokens shared between prompt and completion
+- `gptcommit.openAI.language`: The language of the prompt.
+The default language is English (en).

 ## Release Notes